 Cast: Peter Ketnath.
 João Miguel.
 Veronica Cavalcanti.
 Irandhir Santos.
 Daniela Câmara.
 Francisco Figueiredo.
 Osvaldo Mil.

-“Cinema, Aspirins and Vultures: Brazilian Road Movie” endnotes
+“Cinema, Aspirins and Vultures Movie (2005) Review” endnotes

 Brazil’s submission for the Best Foreign Language Film Academy Award, Cinema, Aspirins and Vultures failed to receive a nomination.